Product Carbon Footprint

 Five things you need to know about a Product Carbon Footprint

-Five things you need to know about a Product Carbon Footprint describes the basic things that you need to start your own activities.
+Five things you need to know about a Product Carbon Footprint, describes the basic things that you need to start your own actions.

 1. What is a Product Carbon Footprint?